ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: pre}

-### Listing all mount targets of a share by using the API
+### Listing all mount targets of a file share by using the API
 {: #fs-list-targets-api}

-Use the `GET /shares/{share_id}/targets` request to list all mount targets of a share.
+Use the `GET /shares/{share_id}/targets` request to list all mount targets of a file share.

 Example: